grettke/help/help.md

     2. Two-Key Key-Chord Name-Space.

+            ID: 9CF95F30-5872-40F4-AF00-BDB82E3D7399

         :Actions:          Low
         :Expertise:        High
         :Frequency:        High
         :Relationship:     Low

         -   Very attractive.
-        -   Nice if you don't like hitting the same key twice.
+        -   Nice if you don&rsquo;t like hitting the same key twice.
         -   Easy to use all fingers.
             -   Finger strength is not an issue here; use any of them.
         -   Unexpected breakage very easy.
             -   `cd` in `=eshell=`.
         -   Use sparingly.
-        -   Not worth analyzing ideal combinations; just use it and see if it doesn't break.
+        -   Not worth analyzing ideal combinations; just use it and see if it doesn&rsquo;t break.
         -   Bringing over existing bindings.
 They are all for every mode so I will keep it that way.

 3.  `Hydra`

+        Actions: High

+        Expertise: Low

+        Frequency: Low

+        Relationship: High

+        ID: 0410F66C-40F4-46A1-9E69-56658EA815A9

-    -   Sometimes you want to do something in a `place` but you aren't sure what and you aren't sure where you will go next from there.
-For example you might want to perform an Org-Mode `action` that is important but you don't really use much.
+    -   Sometimes you want to do something in a `place` but you aren&rsquo;t sure what and you aren&rsquo;t sure where you will go next from there.
+For example you might want to perform an Org-Mode `action` that is important but you don&rsquo;t really use much.
 For example exporting to HTML might not be common for you but you value.
     -   `Hydras` can be used for very related actions too.
 The difference between